-Communicating Kids Speech & Language specializes in services for speech, language and literacy.
+Communicating Kids Speech & Language specializes in evaluating and treating speech, language and literacy difficulties using evidence-based practices.

 Speech concerns how people talk, and produce sounds and words.